6 HIGH-LEVEL ELEMENTS TO GUIDE YOUR ASSESSMENT

 Guidance designed to successfully internalize and take control of your reliability initiatives.
 If you want more than a training solution, but still prefer to implement new processes and standards using your own personnel, Allied offers a combination training and coaching solution.
 Training classes augmented by a regimen of coaching and mentoring work well when training capabilities exist within the plant and implementation timing is not urgent, costs need to be absorbed over time, and new jobs are welcome.
 Coaching and mentoring are available for a variety of disciplines, including reliability engineering, planning, and scheduling.

-The Equipment Maintenance Plan, or EMP, is the document that communicates the engineered maintenance strategy to the organization.
+As part of an overall Equipment Maintenance Strategy, the Equipment Maintenance Plan, or EMP, is the document that communicates the engineered maintenance strategy to the organization.
 EMP development – the process that is used to determine the most effective approach to maintenance through a failure mode-driven strategy – involves identifying actions that, when taken, will reduce the probability of failure and that are the most cost effective.
 EMPs are built from a combination of failure mode data, criticality rankings, Reliability Centered Maintenance (RCM) analysis, and/or statistical analysis.
-Allied offers multiple levels of EMP development ranging from a “Balance of Plant” solution to plans for your highest-ranking assets that incorporate Weibull statistics and Monte Carlo Simulation for a fully customized EMP development support solution.
+Allied's strategic approach offers multiple levels of EMP development ranging from a “Balance of Plant” solution to plans for your highest-ranking assets that incorporate Weibull statistics and Monte Carlo Simulation for a fully customized Equipment Maintenance Strategy support solution.

 Employee engagement is the holy grail of any organization.
 Operators need to have ownership of the assets that they operate.
 They need solutions to make this ownership less subjective and more quantitative and systematic.